 You know that Asian tradition of taking your shoes off when you enter a house?
 Yeah, well I practice it in the U.S. with my family in Hawaii.

-Koreans have a similar tradition, as they consider the feet to be dirty; so dirty that in fact, they wear house slippers at home.
+Korean culture and etiquette has a similar tradition as many Asian cultures, as they consider the feet to be dirty; so dirty that in fact, they wear house slippers at home.
 But the shoe etiquette goes beyond the house and into the classroom.
 Students and school staff must remove their outdoor shoes and change into “school slippers” upon entering the building.